 After the winter the Danes returned.
 They demanded loyalty from Hengest and therefore that he would avenge yet prince Hnaef despite the treaty made with King Finn.
 Hengest choose side with the Danes.
 In this second fight King Finn was slaughtered.
 After the fight, Hengest and the Scyldinga warriors took Queen Hildeburh back to the raiders’ home; home of the Danes.

 The above is based on the texts Beowulf, the Fragment and on the research of especially Tolkien and of Bliss.
 We avoided naming too many names of warriors, et cetera because it would become very confusing.

 According to Tolkien, King Finn and prince Hnaef were caught up by the circumstances of an internal Jutish feud.
-Tolkien thought both the Danes and the Frisians had contracted Jutes in their armies, and these Jutish parties were having a feud among each other.
+Tolkien thought both the Danes and the Frisians had contracted Jutes into their armies, and these Jutish parties were having a feud among each other.
 Tolkien suggests Hengest played a double role by breaking the treaty and not upholding his oath.
 This in contrast to King Finn.
-So, Tolkien chose the side of Finn.
+So, Tolkien backed Finn.

 Became curious and want to read it yourself?
 Please find further below the two original texts of the Finnsburh Fragment and of the Beowulf’s Finnsburh episode together with a English translation.